xtdb/xtdb-tutorial/4-bitemporality.nextjournal.md

 ## Choose your path:

-- **You have your manifest** :
+- **You have your manifest**:
-    - *You have permission to land, continue to the space port.*
+    - *You have permission to land, continue to the spaceport.*

-- **You do not have your manifest** :
+- **You do not have your manifest**:
     - *You do not have permission to land.
 You can either return to [Mercury](https://nextjournal.com/xtdb-tutorial/datalog-queries) or continue at your own risk.*

-# Space Port
+# Spaceport

-On your way down to the landing site you take the time to read the xtdb manual.
+On your way down to the landing site, you take the time to read the xtdb manual.

 > One or more documents can be inserted into xtdb via a put transaction at a specific valid-time.
-The valid-time can be any time (past, future or present).
+> The valid-time can be any time (past, future or present).
 >
+> If no valid-time is provided, xtdb will default to the transaction time, i.e.
+> the present.
-> If no valid-time is provided, xtdb will default to the transaction time, i.e. the present.
-Each document survives until it is deleted or a new version of it is added.
+> Each document survives until it is deleted or a new version of it is added.
 >
 > \- xtdb manual *[Read More](https://xtdb.com/articles/bitemporality.html)*

-You are happy with what you have read, and in anticipation of the assignment you define the standalone node.
+You are happy with what you have read, and in anticipation of the assignment, you define the standalone node.

 ```clojure
 (def node (xt/start-node {}))